StabbyCutyou/rapp/README.md

 The only requirement is that the directory must not exist as a safegaurd against accidentally overwriting any existing projects.
 Otherwise, thats it!

-If the command executed successuflly, you should see a report displaying the folders and files that Rapp created for you.
+If the command executed successfully, you should see a report displaying the folders and files that Rapp created for you.
 After that, you're ready to start building your app!

 ### Dependencies